Divorce and Business Valuation

 - Past business appraisals, valuation, and evaluations of any kind

 - Owner resumes, and job title and job description with a workweek list of responsibilities and time allocation outline by job function or activity; and fringe benefits list.
+Also, describe related parties who work in the business.
 (Exception: Create these items even if they are not available.)

 The Divorce Records Check, DRCSM will give you useful financial planning data and document lists to guide better preparation.
 Our process finds facts others miss.
 See the full description at the Divorce Money Mistakes.